Try Sutrisno: Vice presidency (1993–1998)

-Post-vice presidency (1998–present)
+Post-vice presidency (1998–2026)

 In May 1998, on the eve of Suharto's fall, Try, together with Umar Wirahadikusumah and Sudharmono visited Suharto at his residence to discuss possible options.

 In 1998, Try was elected to become the Chairman of the ABRI Veterans' Union (Pepabri).
 He successfully kept Pepabri united as one under his Chairmanship despite the prevalent mood at the time that each branch of the Armed Forces gets their own veterans' union.
 Try completed his term in this position in 2003.

 Try also served as Party Elder for General Edi Sudrajat's Justice and Unity Party.

 In August 2005, Try, together with Abdurrahman Wahid, Megawati Sukarnoputri, Wiranto, and Akbar Tanjung formed a forum called the National Awakening to Unity Movement (Gerakan Nusantara Bangkit Bersatu).
 This forum criticized Susilo Bambang Yudhoyono's Government for its memorandum of understanding with the Free Aceh Movement (GAM).
 This was followed in September 2005 with a criticism of Yudhoyono's decision to raise fuel prices.

 Try somewhat softened his stance with the Government after a meeting with Vice President Jusuf Kalla in September 2005.
 Kalla was sent to explain the reasoning behind the policies taken towards GAM and raising fuel prices.
 At the end of the meeting, Try said that he can understand the Government's position and encouraged the people to back the Government in their decisions.

-Family
+Personal life and death

-Try is married to Tuti Sutiawati, with whom he has seven children: four sons and three daughters.
+Try was married to Tuti Sutiawati, with whom he had seven children: four sons and three daughters.

+Try died at the Gatot Soebroto Army Hospital in Central Jakarta, on 2 March 2026, at the age of 90 due to natural causes related to his advanced age, he also suffering a lost appetite and drinking.
+He had been treated at RSPAD since 16 February.
+He was buried at the Kalibata Heroes' Cemetery on the same day.